 Bruckner, P & Khan, K 2006, Clinical Sports Medicine, 3rd edn, McGraw-Hill, North Rhyde, NSW.

-When dealing with an overuse type of injury, it is important to get to the specific cause of the issue rather than solely focusing on the localised treatment of the sore area of the body.
+When dealing with an overuse type of injury, it is important to get to the specific cause of the issue rather than solely focusing on the localised treatment of the painful area of the body.
 Finding the cause of the problem and treating it will help prevent an overuse injury from reoccurring.